 If a marketing project manager is struggling to keep a lid on a wide range of projects, Brightpod can help.
 This tool can help managers get an idea of a project’s progress at a glance, and find out exactly what’s going on.

 We hope this post has helped you make a wise decision between Trello and Asana.
-As you’ve seen, both tools have a lot of potential, but they often require the addition of a supplementary platform to unlock their full benefits.
+As you’ve seen, both tools have a lot of potentials, but they often require the addition of a supplementary platform to unlock their full benefits.

 Max is a SaaS enthusiast and loves actionable content that provides direct value.